 The US Supreme Court has also ruled that the First Amendment protects the right to association for freedom of expression for expressive purposes, often for political purposes, without undue state interference.

-American jurisprudence is particularly informative regarding how the right to petition should protect employees—notably from the public sector and civil service careers, such as those of lawyer and teacher, that are government-regulated—who speak out about public policy.
+American jurisprudence is particularly informative regarding how the right to petition should protect employees—notably from the public sector and public service careers, such as those of lawyer and teacher, that are government-regulated—who speak out about public policy.
 Many have lost their jobs for questioning, for example, pandemic vaccine policy; speech that should be afforded constitutional protection.

 Pickering v.
 Board of Education, 391 U.S. 563 (1968), is especially useful in this regard.
 It relates to a teacher who was dismissed for criticising in a letter to a newspaper the school board that employed him.
 The Court held that, in the absence of proof of the teacher ”knowingly or recklessly” making false statements, he had a right to speak on issues of public importance without being dismissed from his position.

-It was found in this case that public employees do not relinquish their right to petition, i.e. to speak out on matters of public importance or public concern, merely because they have accepted government employment or employment in a government-regulated civil service career.
+It was found in this case that public employees do not relinquish their right to petition, i.e. to speak out on matters of public importance or public concern, merely because they have accepted government employment or employment in a government-regulated public service career.
 In the half-century since this ruling, the proportion of people employed in government-regulated professions or the public sector has of course grown greatly in all Western countries.

 Justice Thurgood Marshall, writing for the majority, also observed that